 After some early turbulence, Filecoin is now opening up applications like video streaming and social networks that used to exist only in centralized Web 2.0.

-Gather ’round for this special blood-curdling crypto news flashback that will have you HODLing a blanket.
-Beware the death grip on bitcoin wallets!
+Just in time for Halloween, gather ’round for this blood-curdling crypto news flashback that will have you HODLing a blanket.
+Beware the death grip on Bitcoin wallets!

 India is now a vibrant cryptocurrency hub, but its future remains uncertain.
 Sathvik Viswanath of Unocoin explains what’s holding back the nation of 1.3 billion.

 Most artists earn a pittance and have little bargaining power against record labels and streaming platforms.
 But blockchain could level the playing field.

 Risks, bugs and mistakes are a necessary part of DeFi’s evolution — just like the early days of the internet, writes Justin Banon of Boson Protocol